delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 It depends.
 Delaware laws regulating search and seizure do not explicitly state or reference a timeline for issuing search warrants.
 The time it may take to get a search warrant depends on the filing procedures.

-Under Del.
-Code 29 § 2306, the complainant must file the complaint in writing, sign the document, and attach an affidavit.
+Under Delaware statutes, the complainant typically must file the complaint in writing, sign the document, and attach an affidavit.
 Thus, factors that may influence how long it takes to get a warrant include how long it takes the complainant to gather evidence to establish probable cause that justifies a search.
-If the judge, justice of the peace, or magistrate is convinced that the evidence provided in the complaint constitutes probable cause for the search, the warrant is issued (Del.
-Code 29 § 2307).
+The warrant is issued if the judge, justice of the peace, or magistrate is convinced that the evidence provided in the complaint constitutes probable cause for the search/

 What is an Arrest Warrant in Delaware?

-An arrest warrant authorizes law enforcement to bring an individual into custody under the suspicion that they have committed a crime.
+An arrest warrant authorizes law enforcement to bring an individual into custody on suspicion of committing a crime.
 However, law enforcement agents do not always need warrants to make arrests, especially for traffic offenses.
-A peace officer may arrest a person who commits a misdemeanor without a warrant if it was committed in the presence of the officer or subject to other conditions stated in Del.
+A peace officer may arrest someone who commits a misdemeanor without a warrant if the offense was committed in the officer's presence or subject to other conditions stated in Del.
 Code 11 § 1904

-An arrest warrant will also be issued where a previous offender on parole commits another offense during the probation or violates the terms of their probation.
+An arrest warrant will also be issued if a parole offender commits another offense during probation or violates the terms of their probation.
 It is immaterial whether the offense was committed within or outside the state (Del.
 Code 11 § 1906).

 Arrest Warrant Lookup in Delaware